 Turn Around, Don’t Drown

 The best thing you can do to protect yourself and your car when there’s a flood is to follow this advice: Turn Around, Don’t Drown (TADD).
 If you come upon a roadway that appears to be flooded, DON’T try to drive through it.
 If you come across barricades blocking off a flooded section of the road, DON’T try to drive around them.
 Turn around and find a detour.
-And by all means, you should NEVER drive around a barrier that is closing off a flooded road.
 It’s closed for a reason.
 Don’t destroy your car or risk your life due to impatience.
 Avoid flooded areas, and learn how to avoid hydroplaning when you’re driving on wet roads with standing water.
 Flood safety everyone!
 It’s no joke.